 A kidney transplant is an operation that places a healthy kidney from another person into your body.
 The kidney may come from someone who has died or from a living donor.

-There are fewer limits on what you can eat and drink than for people who are on dialysis.
-To keep your new kidney healthy, you should eat mostly nutrient-dense foods as explained in Self Care for Kidney Health.
+There are also fewer limits on what you can eat and drink than for people who are on dialysis.
+To keep your new kidney healthy, you should eat mostly nutrient-dense foods, as explained in Self-Care for Kidney Health.

-To become eligible for a kidney transplant, your doctor must refer you to a transplant center for evaluation.
-Patients who are healthy enough to undergo transplantation should be referred once a GFR of less than 30 mL/minute is reached.
+For you to become eligible for a kidney transplant, your doctor must refer you to a transplant center for evaluation.
+Patients who are healthy enough to undergo transplantation should be referred once a glomerular filtration rate (GFR) of less than 30 mL/minute is reached.

 If you don’t have a referral, you may call a transplant center near you and talk to the Kidney Transplant Coordinator about an evaluation.

 - An opportunity to get on the waitlist before starting dialysis

 - More time to look for a potential living donor

 - More time to receive education about transplantation

 Before you can be placed on a deceased donor transplant waitlist, you must complete the evaluation.
 The purpose of the evaluation is to identify any health problems that might interfere with a successful transplant.
 The evaluation includes many tests, such as cardiac testing, chest X-rays, and blood tests.
 Routine health screenings such as a mammogram, colonoscopy, and dental exam also are included.
 Other tests may be needed based on your medical condition.

 In some cases, patients are asked to take action to improve their chance of a successful transplant before they are placed on the waitlist.
 They may be asked to lose weight or stop smoking.